magpie-ea/magpie-site/reuse/templates/responseTypes.md

-## Response types template
+## Response type template

-The response types template offers a number of different ways to obtain user reactions, such
+The [response type template](https://github.com/babe-project/ResponseTypeTemplate) offers a number of different ways to obtain user reactions, such
 as:

 - forced-choice task